microsoft/pxt/docs/language.md

 micro:bit target, and a tagged strategy used by the upcoming SAMD21 targets, as well as all the other targets going forward (possibly including new version of the micro:bit target).

-In the legacy strategy, there are some semantic differences with JavaScript,
+In the **legacy strategy**, there are some semantic differences with JavaScript,
 particularly:
 * numbers are 32 bit signed integers with wrap-around semantics; in JavaScript they are 64 bit floating points